pellepim/projectplace_workspace_sync/readme.md

 This will take a long time for the first run, as it populates a local sqlite database with all the relevant information and also downloads each document in turn.

-The sqlite database is saved in the local file `.data`.
+The sqlite database is saved in the local file `data.sqlite`.

 ### 2. Download pending files